vliu15/visunn/README.md

 # Visuai: Aesthetic and Informative Visualizations of Neural Networks
-Visuai is a tool that leverages functional and modular visualizations to provide a suite of useful debugging tools that would otherwise have high barrier to usability.
-Some basic functionality that Visuai provides currently includes:
+Visuai is a visualization tool that leverages functional and modular visualizations to provide an visual understanding of neural network architectures.
- - (modular) visualization of neural networks
- - visualization of weights and gradients throughout training

 ## Setup
 To be compatible with libraries such as Pytorch, the Visuai backend and user API is in Python (all `pip` dependencies can be found in `requirements.txt`) and serves a frontend consisting of a fusion of React and Three.js (all `npm` dependencies can be found in `frontend/package.json`).